bootcmatch/BootCMatch/README.md

 # BootCMatch
 Welcome to BootCMatch:
->     Bootstrap AMG based on Compatible Matching version 0.9
+>     Bootstrap AMG based on Compatible Matching version 0.9 This is the software package described in the paper:
+ P. D'Ambra, S. Filippone, P. Vassilevski
+ BootCMatch: a software package for bootstrap AMG based on graph weighted matching submitted, 2017

-This is a software package containing the following components:
+It contains  the following components:
 1. A set of algorithms for building AMG hierarchies
 2. A set of solvers including:
   * Standalone multigrid